Ludvig Holberg: Investments

 Holberg lived modestly and was able to invest a large part of the profits from the sale of his books on the side and lend them out or invest them in more active ventures.
 Several times in his writings he criticized townspeople and nobles who used their resources in unproductive ways to be carried round in chairs, to live in lavish houses and waste money on luxury.
 He ate reasonably and did not use his money on being driven around.
 He said that his travelling on foot, and continued walking, was the reason he could keep his malaria, which had plagued him in the south, under control.

 When he came to the conclusion he could put his money in better ventures than trading, he started investing in real estate.
 His first large property purchase, Brorupgaard close to Havrebjerg, happened in stages; first he lent money to the owner at that time, and later took over the farm himself.

-Some years later, Holberg also purchased Tersløsegard by Dianalund, the only one of his properties which is preserved because the others in Bergen, Copenhagen and Havrebjerg have been either burned down or torn down.
+Some years later, Holberg also purchased Tersløsegaard by Dianalund, the only one of his properties which is preserved because the others in Bergen, Copenhagen and Havrebjerg have been either burned down or torn down.